 This article first appeared in the Practical Apologetics column of the Christian Research Journal, volume 24, number 3 (2001).
-For further information or to subscribe to the Christian Research Journal go to: http://www.equip.org
+For more information about the Christian Research Journal, click here.

 When the disciples asked Jesus to teach them how to pray, He might have responded by pointing them to the prayers of Joshua, Jephthah, or, yes, Jabez; but He didn’t.
 Jesus knew that His disciples would never properly understand examples of prayer, if they did not first understand the principles of prayer; and that’s exactly why He gave them the prayer of Jesus.
 The Lord did not give them a prayer mantra; He gave them a prayer manner.